lasanthamudalige/full-stack-open-2023/part1/courseinfo/README.md

 The **courseinfo** project is a minimal React application that lists the modules of a course along with the number of exercises for each module.

-Key objectives of this project are:
+The key objectives of this project are:

    * Learning how to use React components.
    * Passing data between components using props.